Tug/express-chat/Readme.md

+# Express-chat

+Express chat is a node.js multi-server chat application with file exchange capabilities.
+Messages are sent with Socket-IO and saved in MongoDB.
+Users can stream files in MongoDB/GridFS directly!

+## Requirements
- * INSTALL
+* Node.js >= v0.6.2
+* MongoDB and Redis installed and running.

+## Installation
-- git clone git://github.com/Tug/express-chat.git
+* git clone git://github.com/Tug/express-chat.git
+* cd express-chat
-- npm install .
+* npm install .

- * TODO
+## TODO
-- file progress
-- check session expiration
-- fix bugs with plupload runtimes
+* fix bugs with some plupload runtimes (html4 by default for now)

- * features
-- chat can die after a certain time, every uploaded files must be removed
-- image viewer on client side
-- music player on client side
-- video player on client side
+* image/music/video player on the client side